4 Reasons Most Diets Fail (And How To Make Yours Work)

 • 46ADKpeaks

-46ADKpeaks a year ago
+46ADKpeaks 2 years ago

 I've been fighting a yo you diet life style for so many years.
 I was just told by Doctor I'm now diabetic.
 Talk about backing myself into a corner.
 Carb Manager so far has kept me true to myself and eating habits.